katiejonesyo/katiejonesyo/README.md

-✨ Collaborative problem-solver, UI/UX and Product Designer, and Software Engineer with a background of customer service management.
+✨ Collaborative problem-solver, UI/UX, Product Designer, and Full Stack Software Engineer with a background of customer service management.
 Also dabbling with photography, film, and video production.

 ⚡ Pronouns: she/they